ChatGPT Won't Recommend Anthropic. Claude Won't Recommend OpenAI. We Have the Data.

 The second is that the score is misleading.
 The non-recommendation is policy, not market signal.
 Other AI companies cannot defend against it through better content, structured data, or directory presence.
 It's unfixable, and surfacing it as "you need work" is wrong because no fix-plan deliverable can resolve it.

 A single 4x4 matrix in a single afternoon is not a paper.
-The follow-up questions that would settle the finding:
+The four open questions:

-Does the pattern hold against the product domains — chatgpt.com, claude.ai, perplexity.ai, gemini.google.com — rather than the parent companies?
+Product domains.
+Does the pattern hold against chatgpt.com, claude.ai, perplexity.ai, and gemini.google.com rather than the parent company domains we tested?

 If you have run a similar test, or have data that contradicts or extends ours, we would like to know.